jon-hall/generators-and-async/1-runner/README.md

     // since we may have to wait, use the naive approach of recursion function step() {
         var next = gen.next();

+        // bail when the generator function is done if(next.done) return;

         if(next.value instanceof Promise) {
             // wait on Promise and step on success or failure next.value.then(step, step);
         } else {
-            // to prevent blowing stack, use Promise to call step Promise.resolve().then(step);
+            // to prevent blowing the stack, use a Promise to call step Promise.resolve().then(step);
         }
     }